jonathan-g/hugo-syllabus/exampleSite/content/policies.md

 **I expect you to complete the assigned reading before class on the day for which it is assigned.**

 **Homework will be due by 11:59 PM on the due date.** You will set up a Box folder for this course at <https://vanderbilt.box.com>
 and share it with me (put me in the role of Editor), and you will turn in homework by making a subfolder for each homework assignment and uploading
-{{% NETLOGO %}} `.nlogo` model files or text files.
+{{% RSTUDIO %}} `.nlogo` model files or text files.

 ### General instructions for reading assignments

 * Do the assigned reading _before_ you come to class on the date for which it is assigned.
 If you have questions or find the ideas presented in the readings confusing, I encourage you to ask questions in class.
 * Questions in the "Reading Notes" sections of the assignments are for you to think about to make sure you understand the material, but you do not have to write up your answers or turn them in.

     You are responsible for all the assigned readings, but topics I have highlighted in the reading notes are particularly important.
 * In addition to the questions I ask in the reading notes, look over the "Conclusions" section at the end of each chapter to check whether you understand the key facts and concepts from the chapter.